-Transcripts sent from any institution that are recorded in a language other than English must be accompanied by a certified translation.
+Transcripts sent from any school, college, or university that is recorded in a language other than English must be accompanied by a certified translation.
 All documents must be originals or certified copies.
-If international transcripts are to be used for the determination of transfer credit, they must be reviewed by an approved educational credentials evaluation agency to confirm equivalence to courses earned at a US institution.
-Transcript translation services are available through agencies recognized by the National Association of Credential Evaluation Services (www.naces.org) or other recognized agencies.
+If an applicant requests the international transcripts be reviewed for determining eligible transfer credit, the transcripts must be reviewed by an approved educational credential evaluation agency-AACRAO International Education Services (prior to 2016), or a member of the Association of International Evaluators (AICE) or National Association of Credential Evaluation Services to confirm equivalency to a degree from an accredited U.S. institution.
 English Language Proficiency Undergraduate Policy